alexsieusahai/Pomo/README.md

 _To do:_
 - Set up a merging utility so you can merge the local log and the dropbox log together, then upload the new dropbox log
-- Reorganize constants
-- Implement some user interface to change the configs in `config.txt` without the user having to manually edit `config.txt`
+- Implement some user interface to change the configs in `pomo-config.txt` without the user having to manually edit `pomo-config.txt`
 - Implement a units solution for the rewind command in `pomodoro()`
-- Statistics for the week
-- Statistics for month by month, weekday, etc
+- Data is ready and no wrangling needed; what graphs would be useful for a user?